-- Are attributable to income treated as effectively connected with the conduct of a trade or business within the United States (excluding foreign trade income) and - Qualify for the 70% deduction provided in section 245(c)(1)(B). - Line 7.
-Enter the U.S.-source portion of dividends that are received from 20%-or-more-owned foreign corporations and that qualify for the 80% deduction under section 245(a).
-Also include dividends received from a 20%-or-more-owned FSC that: - Are attributable to income treated as effectively connected with the conduct of a trade or business within the United States (excluding foreign trade income) - Qualify for the 80% deduction provided in section 245(c)(1)(B).
+- Are attributable to income treated as effectively connected with the conduct of a trade or business within the United States (excluding foreign trade income) and - Qualify for the 70% deduction under section 245(c)(1)(B).

+Line 7.
+Enter the U.S.-source portion of dividends that:

+- Are received from 20%-or-more-owned foreign corporations, and - Qualify for the 80% deduction under section 245(a).

+Also include dividends received from a 20%-or-more-owned FSC that:

+- Are attributable to income treated as effectively connected with the conduct of a trade or business within the United States (excluding foreign trade income) and - Qualify for the 80% deduction provided in section 245(c)(1)(B).

 Line 8.
-Enter dividends received from wholly owned foreign subsidiaries that are eligible for the 100% deduction provided in section 245(b).
+Enter dividends received from wholly owned foreign subsidiaries that are eligible for the 100% deduction under section 245(b).